 One important way is through participation in our committees, which organize our philanthropic, social, club, and special-interest activities.
-Whether you're interested in contributing to the community, networking, or boating, biking, or golfing with fellow Rotarians, you'll be sure to find a group to fit your interests.
-Note that the work of the service committees is funded, to a large degree, by the Seattle Rotary Service Foundation.
+Whether you're interested in contributing to the community, networking, or sailing with fellow Rotarians, you'll be sure to find a group to fit your interests.
+The work of the service committees is funded, to a large degree, by the Seattle Rotary Service Foundation.

 Jim Loder, chair

 The mission of the Arts Committee is to be an advocate for the arts - not only within Rotary but within our community.
 Goals include learning more about the breadth and diversity of local arts through related programs and fellowship events; supporting arts organizations in their educational and outreach initiatives; and gaining an understanding and appreciation of the value of arts organizations to our economic and cultural life.

 Business Mentor Program

 Meets the first Wednesday of every month following our regularly scheduled Rotary meeting.